dipaco/cpma/README.md

 # CPMA: Cosine-Pruned Medial Axis algorithm

+This repository contains the official implementations of the CPMA/C-CPMA medial axis pruning.
 The CPMA, is a method for medial axis pruning with noise robustness and equivariance to isometric transformations.
 It leverages the Discrete Cosine Transform to create smooth versions of a shape S. We use the smooth shapes to compute a score function F(x, S) that filters out spurious branches from the medial axis of the original shape.
 Our method generalizes to n-dimensional shapes given the properties of the Discrete Cosine Transform.

 [ [Link to the paper](https://ieeexplore.ieee.org/document/9402852) ]